opabravo/security-writeups/README.md

 Hack The Box is an online platform allowing you to test your penetration testing skills and exchange ideas and methodologies with other members of similar interests.

-### Goal

-I am doing a self-challenge:

-- 2 Machines a week
-- 3 challenges a week

 ### Password

 Active machine writeups/walkthroughs are encrypted with passwords, due to Hack The Box's rules.